Springfield XD-M Elite 4.5″ Tactical OSP 9mm Review

 As part of the “Elite” treatment of the XD-M, Springfield includes a removable “standard” magwell funnel on this pistol.
 This device is designed to help channel your magazine when reloading under pressure.
 This flared magwell also works in concert with a new lengthened 22-round steel magazine.

-As this is an optical sight pistol (OSP) model, the forged steel slide is machined to accept an optic with the appropriate mounting plate.
+As this is an optical sight pistol (OSP) model, the forged steel slide (What does forged steel mean?) is machined to accept an optic with the appropriate mounting plate.
 I ran a HEX Dragonfly on mine, but you can drop nearly any pistol red dot on the gun.
 Several available mounting plates make adding a red dot an easy affair.

 Springfield includes suppressor-height iron sights on the pistol.
 Dovetailed into the slide, the sights are high enough to co-witness them through many optics and over an attached suppressor.
 Springfield elected to go with plain black sights with serrated faces that produced no glare in the time I spent with the pistol.
 They provide a crisp sight picture — especially in bright light conditions.
 The front sight nestles perfectly within the rear sight for precision shots.